senzing-garage/serve-grpc/README.md

 ## Use

-1. Docker container with internal, ephemeral database and gRPC accessable on port 8261.
+1. Docker container with internal, ephemeral database and gRPC accessible on port 8261.
    Example:

     ```console